Seven Reasons People Love Cloud Accounting

 7. More secure.

 If you’re starting a new business from scratch, cloud-based accounting is practically a no-brainer.
 If you have an established business and you're using desktop software, moving your accounting to the cloud will involve some conversion costs and a 2-4 month learning curve… but the payoff will be worth it.
-The bank feeds and mobile access alone will make you glad you switched.
+The bank feeds and unlimited access alone will make you glad you switched.

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.